yegor256/blog/_drafts/jcabi-w3c.md

   .errors();
 {% endhighlight %}

-I think, it is a good practice to validate all of HTML pages produced by your application against W3C, during integration testing.
-It's not a matter of perfectionism, but a prevention of bigger problems.
+Personally, I think it is a good practice to validate all of HTML pages produced by your application against W3C during integration testing.
+It's not a matter of seeking perfection, but rather of preventing bigger problems later.